paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 If you are fixing the bug on the release branch and merging it down to the trunk you are doing it wrong - although there is debate about this.
-There's a chance you might forget to merge it down, and then there's going to be a regression at the next release moment (fresh branch cut from trunk).
+There is a chance you might forget to merge it down, and then there is going to be a regression at the next release moment (fresh branch cut from trunk).

 Bugs should be reproduced and fixed on the trunk, and then **cherry-picked** to the release branch.
 A build should